bbmoz/devops-examples/README.md

-# DevOps Examples
+# Infrastructure Config Examples

-> Comparison between ansible and terraform for provisioning.
+> Comparison between ansible and terraform for server creation and configuration.

 ## Goal